ReneNyffenegger/scripts-and-utilities/README.md

 I use to automatically pull or clone my [github repostiories](https://github.com/ReneNyffenegger?tab=repositories) when I use a new computer or a computer on which I haven't worked for time.

-[`gitp.pl`](https://github.com/renenyffenegger/scripts-and-utilities/blob/master/gitp.pl) does a `git push` to the «correct» server.
+[`git-push.pl`](https://github.com/renenyffenegger/scripts-and-utilities/blob/master/git-push.pl) does a `git push` to the «correct» server.
 Requires the *envorinment variable* `TQ84_GITHUB_PW` to be set with the password of the remote repository.
+In order to automatically set this password, [`gitp.bat`](https://github.com/renenyffenegger/scripts-and-utilities/blob/master/gitp.bat) can be used (on *cmd.exe*, that is).

 [`hex_dump.pl`](https://github.com/renenyffenegger/scripts-and-utilities/blob/master/hex_dump.pl) (currently) shows the line endings of text files.
 So, in that respect, it is *not yet a real hex dumper*!.
 Compare with [Data::HexDump](https://github.com/ReneNyffenegger/PerlModules/tree/master/Data/HexDump).